35 mins (plus chilling)

 Set a big sieve over a bowl and tip in the fruit and any juices.
 Line a 750ml pudding basin with plastic wrap, making sure that there’s plenty of extra overhang.

-Cover the pudding with 2 layers of clingfilm.
+Cover the pudding with two layers of clingfilm.
 Put a side plate on top and weigh it down with heavy tins.
 Chill overnight.

 Turn the pudding out and pour over any leftover juice.
 Serve with clotted cream and extra berries.